performant-software/Neatline/README.md

 #### Install Neatline

-  1. Go to the [Neatline download][neatline-download] page and download the Neatline plugin.
+  1. Go to the [Neatline download][neatline-download] page and download the plugin.
   2. Once the file is finished downloading, uncompress the .zip file and place the "Neatline" directory in the plugins/ folder in your Omeka installation.
   3. Open a web browser and go to _your-omeka-site.org/admin_, enter your administrative credentials, and click on the "Settings" button at the top right of the screen.
   4. Click on the "Plugins" tab in the vertical column on the left and find the listing for the Neatline plugin.
   5. Click the "Install" button.